Will Smith Shares Video Of His First Colonoscopy: ‘It Took Me 3 Hours To Put My Underwear On’

 “He’s like the Martin Scorcese of my a**,” Smith remarked of his doctor.

 But while he laughed his way through some of his hospital stay, Smith received some serious results.
-The dad of three later found out that pre-cancerous polyp was found and removed, and that it would have grown had it not been found so early.
+The dad-of-three later found out that pre-cancerous polyp was found and removed, and that it would have grown had it not been found so early.
 Smith was then informed that he will need to have another colonoscopy in two or three years instead of the usual 10-year wait after a normal colonoscopy.

 Smith’s Instagram post about his procedure sparked a huge reaction from his fans and famous friends.
 More than 2.6 million followers like his post and thousands commented on it.

-Actress and friend Halle Berry replied to Smith’s post with: “Only you can keep me laughing while ya a** in a hospital bed.
-Sending so much love to you.”
+Actress and friend Halle Berry replied to Smith’s post by saying that only he “can keep me laughing while ya a** in a hospital bed.”

 “Way to educate people on the importance of health screenings!!!
 Along with your humor and humbled spirit!
 Love what you’re doing with your platform!!” another fan wrote.

-Smith and his wife Jada Pinkett Smith have shared many personal stories about their family on the Facebook Watch series Red Table Talk, but the actor’s colonoscopy vlog takes things to a new level.
+Smith and his wife, Jada Pinkett Smith, have shared many personal stories about their family on the Facebook Watch series Red Table Talk, but the actor’s colonoscopy vlog takes things to a new level.

 Of course, Will Smith is not the first celebrity to get a colonoscopy while on camera, although he may be the first to do so for social media “clout.”
 In 2000, Katie Couric famously had her colonoscopy filmed.
 And last year, late-night host Jimmy Kimmel marked his 50th birthday by asking Couric to accompany him to his procedure, per The Hollywood Reporter.